pierledev/learning-golang/README.md

 - A package is a container used to organize program code in Go.
 - By utilizing packages, we can structure and organize the code we create.
 - In essence, a package corresponds to a directory or folder in our operating system.
 - The name of a Go package should match the name of the folder or directory in which the Go files of the package are stored.
 This is a convention in Go.
 This helps Go tools and developers maintain a consistent and predictable structure for organizing code.
-For example, if we have our existing folder "learning-golang" and we make another folder inside it called _helper_, create a Go file inside it also named _helper_.
+For example, if we have our existing folder "learning-golang" and we make another folder inside it called _helper_, create a Go file inside it also named _helper_ or other name.
 At the very beginning of that file, write:
   ```go
   package helper